gem/oq-engine/ansible/oqengine/README.md

 - Ubuntu 18.04: Universe

 In Ubuntu 20.04 Python 3.8 is already installed.
-The Role also creates an ser `openquake` and generates ssh keys for this user.
+The Role also creates an user `openquake` and generates ssh keys.
 Then it creates a virtual environment for the user `openquake` in the directory `/opt/openquake`.